|

 In the quaternary system, however, there is only one such divisibility

-rule: if the sum of the (numbers formed by the single) digits is divisible
+rule: if the sum of the values of the single digits is divisible

-by 3, the number itself may be divisible by 3, 6 or 9 (when we confine
+by 3, the number itself is divisible by 3, and could be divisible by 6

-You may check the sums of the base-4 digits in the following table:
+You may like to check the sums of the base-4 digits in the table below.

 BASE 10 |